 Hold off on getting supplies together just yet.
 First, here is a preparation checklist:

 - What is your purpose for wanting a fairy garden?
 Kids?
 Decoration?
 Hobby?
 Assigned project?

 - Will your fairy garden be indoors or outdoors?
 There are different things you need to consider for both options.

 - The scale of the garden; i.e. how big do you want it to be?
 There are a range of sizes and complexities depending on what you want your initial resource investment to be as well as your future maintenance needs.
 Speaking of…

-- How much time do you want to have your fairy garden require to stay a thriving garden paradise for our magical winged friends?
+- How much time do you want to have your fairy garden require in order to stay a thriving garden paradise for our magical winged friends?

-Figuring these basic elements out before running headlong into your local craft store or online retailer will save you a significant amount of time and-arguably more important to most- money!
+Figuring these basic elements out before running headlong into your local craft store or online retailer will save you a significant amount of time and-arguably more important to some- money!

 The Purpose of Your Fairy Garden